DeLighT: Deep and Light-weight Transformer: DeLighT: Deep and Light-weight Transformer

 {\textbf{Light-weight FFN:}} Similar to FFNs in transformers, this block also consists of two linear layers.
-Since the \arch~block has already incorporated wider representations using the \dextra~transformation, it allows us to invert the functionality of FFN layers in the transformer.
+Since the \arch~block has already incorporated wider representations using the \dextra, it allows us to invert the functionality of FFN layers in the transformer.
 The first layer reduces the dimensionality of the input from $d_m$ to $d_m/r$ while the second layer expands the dimensionality from $d_m/r$ to $d_m$, where $r$ is the reduction factor (see Figure \ref{fig:redefine_transformer_sa}).
-Our light-weight FFN reduces the number of parameters and operations in FFN by a factor of $r d_f/d_m$.
-In the standard transformer, the FFN dimensions are expanded by a factor of $4$.
-In our experiments, we reduce the dimensions by a factor of 4.
+Our light-weight FFN reduces the number of parameters and operations in the FFN by a factor of $r d_f/d_m$.
+In the standard transformer, the FFN dimensions are expanded by a factor of $4$.\footnote{Transformer-base uses $d_m$=512 and $d_f$=2048 while Transformer-large uses $d_m$=1024 and $d_f$=4096.} In our experiments, we used $r=4$.
 Thus, the light-weight FFN reduces the number of parameters in the FFN by $16\times$.

+{\textbf{Block depth:}} The \arch~block stacks (1) a \dextra~with $N$ GLTs, (2) three parallel linear layers for key, query, and value, (3) a projection layer, and (4) two linear layers of a light-weight FFN.
+Thus, the depth of \arch~block is $N + 4$.
+Compared to the standard transformer block (depth is 4), \arch~block is deeper.